-For the year ended December 31, 2020, the Company conducted its analysis and determined that the capitalized acquisition cost for its mineral interests in Bulgaria were impaired and be written down in full.
+For the year ended December 31, 2021, the Company conducted its impairment analysis, and it did not identify any indicators that its mineral interests were impaired or required a write-down.
+For the fiscal year ended December 31, 2020, the company had determined its mineral interests in Bulgaria were impaired and wrote off these mineral assets.

 (An exploration stage company)

 Notes to the Consolidated Financial Statements

-December 31, 2020
+December 31, 2021

 (Expressed in Canadian Dollars)